OUR AIM

 - Promoting the development and adoption of economic models and systems that support people and planet and reduce wealth inequalities.

-We’re looking to fund organisations that can demonstrate that intrinsic to their approach they are:
+Alongside these strategic areas, we’re looking to fund organisations that can demonstrate that intrinsic to their approach they are:

 1. Changemaking organisations.